oppia/oppia-android/config/changelogs/README.md

 ## Lookup Order

-When deploying a release, the scripts resolve the changelog as follows:
+When deploying a release, `UploadBinaryToPlayConsole` and `UploadChangelogToPlayConsole` resolve the changelog as follows:

 1. Check for `config/changelogs/<version>_<flavor>.md`
 2. Fall back to `config/changelogs/<version>.md`